Northwest Passage - Eastbound - 16 Days

 Day 13: Illulissat

+In the afternoon we arrive in Ilulissat.
 Known as the ‘birthplace of icebergs’, this region produces some of the most dazzling icebergs found anywhere on Earth.
-Hike to the UNESCO World Heritage-listed Icefjord and stand in awe of its immensity.
+Hike to the UNESCO World Heritage-listed Icefjord viewpoint and stand in awe of its immensity.
 Sermeq Kujalleq, also known as Jakobshavn Glacier, is the most productive glacier – not only in Greenland but the entire Northern Hemisphere.
 It produces 20 million tonnes of ice each day, all floating into the Ilulissat Icefjord and Disko Bay.
-Conditions permitting, enjoy a Zodiac cruise at the mouth of the fjord and kayak through sea ice and icebergs.

 Day 14: Sisimiut

-Greenland’s second largest town, Sisimiut is located approximately 54 kilometres (33.5 miles) north of the Arctic Circle, meaning that during summer, you can experience the midnight sun here.
+After a morning sailing north towards the Arctic Circle, we arrive in Sisimiut, Greenland’s second largest town.
+Sisimiut is located approximately 54 kilometres (33.5 miles) north of the Arctic Circle, meaning that during summer, you can experience the midnight sun here.
 The town is famous for the old blue church with the gate made of whale bone.
 In the cosy museum next door to the church, you will find an excellent reconstruction of an Inuit turf house as well as exhibits of local history and early life in Greenland.
-Some 4,500 years ago, the Saqqaq culture arrived from Canada and settled in the area.
+Approximately 4,500 years ago, the Saqqaq culture arrived from Canada and settled in the area.
 They lived here for approximately 2,000 years, after which they mysteriously disappeared from the area.
-The Dorset culture arrived around 500 CE and stayed until the 1200s until they were replaced by the Thule culture, and today, much of the population of Sisimiut are descendants of the Thule culture.
+The Dorset culture arrived around 500 CE and stayed until the 1200s until they were replaced by the Thule culture, and today, the majority of the population of Sisimiut are descendants of the Thule culture.

 Day 15: Disembarkation in Nuuk, Greenland & charter flight to Toronto